Sinking of Prince of Wales and Repulse: Memorial

 A memorial was dedicated on 10 December 2011 at The National Memorial Arboretum, the UK's national site of remembrance at Alrewas, near Lichfield, Staffordshire.
 The memorial was dedicated in the presence of the few surviving former crew members of the ships.
+The final veteran of the sinking of the HMS Repulse was James "Jim" Wren who passed away on 4 February 2026 at the age of 105, he was also the oldest veteran of the Royal Marines.